epam/syndicate-rule-engine/QUICKSTART.md

 ```
 If the job has finished its status becomes `SUCCEEDED`.
 Now you can generate reports the same way as for licensed jobs.

-To clean up the resources you need to remove ruleset and rule-source:
+To clean up the rule-sources you need to remove ruleset and rule-source:

 ```bash
 $ sre ruleset delete -n HIPAA -v 1
 $ sre ruleset delete -n FULL_AWS -v 1
 $ sre rulesource delete -gpid 94960
 ```

+## Uninstallation

+- To uninstall the Syndicate Rule Engine installed as an EC2 instance, stop or terminate the instance.
+- To uninstall the Syndicate Rule Engine deployed in SaaS mode using AWS-Syndicate, run the following command:
+    ```bash
+    syndicate clean
+    ```
+- In case of alternative deployment, use an appropriate deinstallation flow.